andreacalegari98/php-zip-library/README.md

 # php-zip-library
-Simple lightweight library to create zip files and unzip
+This simple lightweight library create and unzip zip files using PCL-ZIP.